cranjesh/images-test/TheSoldiersLegacyThorough.md

 Before dawn, a telegram sent by Holmes:

 The drawing room at Blackwood Manor had become a stage for the final act.
 Holmes had summoned all key players: Lady Blackwood, Katherine, William, Lieutenant Cartwright, Colonel Hawthorne, and Mr. Hanger.
 The morning light cast long shadows across their faces.
 The household had been eerily still that morning, the kind of silence that only precedes something inevitable.

+I saw when Holmes had barely stepped away, when a shadow slid into his path.
+Colonel Hawthorne.

+"Your reputation precedes you, Mr. Holmes," he murmured.
+"You unravel mysteries with alarming ease."

+Holmes barely glanced up.
+"A reputation earned, not bestowed."

+Hawthorne stepped closer.
+"Be careful you don’t unravel your own safety in the process."

+Holmes exhaled.
+"Loose threads rarely surprise me."

+Hawthorne’s smile thinned.
+"A favor, then.
+One rarely given twice."

+Holmes returned a slight smile.
+"Favors, like debts, are best left uncollected."

+Hawthorne held his gaze a beat longer, then vanished into the crowd.

+Holmes dusted his sleeve.
+"Threats dressed as favors, Watson.
+A man grasping at control."

+I had no doubt—Hawthorne thought himself untouchable.

+Holmes, I suspected, would prove otherwise.

 ![Chapter 10 A](https://raw.githubusercontent.com/cranjesh/images-test/refs/heads/main/Chapter10A.webp)